plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 We state the problem as such:

-> How to modularize a client-side JS library, mainly for the purpose of trimming bundle size, in way that adds as little friction as possible for both library consumers and library developers?
+> How to modularize a client-side JS library, mainly for the purpose of trimming bundle size, in a way that adds as little friction as possible for both library consumers and library developers?

 In addition, we formalize two additional requirements: